ghandmann/HS-AlbSig-WebAnwendungen2/Beispiele/Docker/SimpleMicroserviceApp/README.md

 $ docker-compose up
 ```

+By default, the app is available via `http://localhost:8080`.

 This will build the docker-containes and bring them up as needed.
 The application can then be stopped with `CTRL+C`.